Lavender Companion Plants: Enhancing Your Herb Garden

 Thyme is another Mediterranean herb that enjoys the same growing conditions as lavender: full sun and well-drained soil.

 Thyme has a creeping growth habit, making it an excellent ground cover that can be planted at the base of taller lavender plants.
-The combination of lavender's purple flowers and thyme's typically pink or white blooms can create a beautiful visual contrast.

 Both plants are also useful in repelling certain pests, making them a strong duo in a pest-resistant garden.

-Here are the thyme plants I recommend growing:
+Here is the thyme I recommend growing:

 Sage: